Bulking And Cutting For Women

 Understand that naturally during this process, there will be some fat gain too.
 This is generally not a concern during the bulking phase, because the extra unwanted fat will easily be taken care of in the cutting phase; more on that later.

-For women who are actively trying to gain weight, this is a good way to go about it, because you can bulk confidently knowing that the weight you are gaining is mostly of the good kind.
+For women who are actively trying to gain weight, this is a good way to go about it, because you can bulk confidently knowing that the weight you are gaining is mostly of the powerful and strong kind.

 Bulking can be a bit of a mind fu#k for some women, since we are conditioned to desire a smaller – lighter frame.
 However, once you understand how this entire process works, you will see that it is essential for long term aesthetic success.